A very common English idiom you might have heard is “to turn the other cheek.”

 For instance, you and a friend might both be talking about a coworker that neither one of you likes very much:

-It may look like a subtle difference between you calling your friend a “silly goose” for being worried about a job interview and your sister saying the same thing here about your worries about a plane crash.
+It may look like a subtle difference when you call your friend a “silly goose” for being worried about a job interview.

 A kinder sister would talk to you seriously about your worries and point out ways you could manage your fear instead of dismissing you.